emmajanedrews/base-template/_posts/2017-11-20-taking-time-to-reflect-this-thanksgiving.md

 From the bottom of all of our hearts, thank you.

-We appreciate your support, and hope you have a happy holiday season.
+We appreciate your support and hope you have a happy holiday season.
 2017 was great, and we’re looking forward to an even better year in 2018.

 If you have any questions or have any real estate needs, feel free to give us a call or send us an email.
 We look forward to hearing from you soon.